 - Place the cherries and remaining juice in a saucepan along with the contents of the other can.
 Heat gently until the syrup is very hot.
 Stir in the cornflour paste and continue to cook stirring until the sauce thickens.

-- Whip 150ml (¼pt) double cream with 1tbsp icing sugar and 1 tbsp Kirsch, if using until just thickened.
+- Whip 150ml (¼pt) double cream with 1tablespoon icing sugar and 1 tablespoon Kirsch, if using until just thickened.

 - Serve the pancakes filled with the black cherries and topped with the cream and a sprinkling of grated chocolate.